 Naturally, a relevant question arises: why not trade Forex only on news releases?
-All you need to do is just look through a statistical report, compare the values, and if they are in favour of the the currency – it’s time to buy, and if not – it’s time to sell.
+All you need to do is just look through a statistical report, compare the values, and if they are in favor of the currency – it’s time to buy, and if not – it’s time to sell.

 However, despite the apparent simplicity, trading fundamental news is a very complex task.

-So, here are the 5 tips to help you feel more confident when trading news in Forex:
+Here are the 5 tips to help you feel more confident when trading news in Forex:

 1. Select the most relevant news